 Every user in every termbase is assigned one of five access levels which determine what actions the user is or is not allowed to do in the termbase.
 Levels can be assigned to user under Configuration → Users.
 The levels are:

 Terminologue keeps a log of every change to every entry and it is possible to see the history of each entry in the editing interface.
 The log shows who saved each version and when, and what the changes made were.
 From the log it is possible to revert changes by bringing previous versions back to life by clicking the Revive link which appears when you hover the mouse on it.
 It is also possible to undo the deletion of an entry.

 Entries in Terminologue can contain notes.
-Note types, which can be configured in the termbase’s Administration section, can have one of three access levels:
+Note types, which can be configured in the termbase’s Editing section as well as the Administration section, can have one of three access levels:

 Entries in Terminologue can also be annotated with arbitrary prefabricated comments and comments.
 These are for internal purposes and will never be visible publicly.
 The difference between prefabricated comments and comments is that there is a fixed list of prefabricated comments which a user can choose from in a drop-down list (these can be configured in the termbase’s Administration section) while comments can be any text.
 Comments and prefabricated comments can be paired, so the prefabricated comments can give the comments a type (saying what kind of comment it is).

 At the end of the displayed list of term entries in the Editing section, you have the option to export a list of terms either in TBX or TXT format.
 You can click on either of these buttons to export your desired list of terms in either format.
 To specify the terms you want, select the number of terms to be displayed per page just above the TBX and TXT options.
 Exporting a termbase in TBX format can also be carried out under the Configuration section by clicking TBX Export.